How to Plan for Vacation: Your OOO Plan

 • If they’re happening while you’re gone – try to move them.

 • If they are unable to be moved, write down the next person to handle that item.
+(Make sure to transfer ownership of the meeting invite and links.)

 • Don’t forget any prep for meetings (i.e. presentations, reports) happening during your OOO.